How to Create a Direct Download Link for Any File

 Bulk Link Creation

-When you need to share multiple files, Fast.io eliminates the repetitive work of creating individual links.
-Share an entire folder with one link, or use the API to generate links programmatically for integration with your existing workflows.
+When you need to share multiple files, Fast.io lets you share an entire folder with one link, or use the API to generate links programmatically for integration with existing workflows.

 Frequently Asked Questions